starhound/StarCipher/README.txt

 Star Cipher v1.0 (April 2019)

-This is a simple python program for encrypting/decrypting simple messages using classic ciphers.
+This is a simple python program for encrypting/decrypting single messages using classic ciphers.

 This application was developed using Visual Studio 2019, and I have provided